-Temperature and moisture effects on the failure of composite
+Temperature and moisture effects on the failure of composites

 Lua, Jian Wei